Charles Hastings (English physician): Death and legacy

 His grave lies in Worcester's Astwood Cemetery, alongside his wife Hannah's, who predeceased him by just three months.
 They had two daughters, and a son, George Woodyatt Hastings, who became a local MP.
 He had lived out his final years at his home, Barnards Green House, in Malvern and died at age 72 on 30 July 1866.

 When the new Worcestershire Royal Hospital was opened on land just outside the city of Worcester in 2002, the road for the new hospital was called Charles Hastings Way and the medical education centre was named after him.

-In 2010 the University of Worcester opened it's City Campus within the grounds of the former Worcester Infirmary.
+In 2010 the University of Worcester opened its City Campus within the grounds of the former Worcester Infirmary.
 In honor of Hastings, the main building was named the "Charles Hastings Building".
 The building includes the original board room wherein the British Medical Association was founded, and a small museum dedicated to the building's past as a hospital.